-As noted, these transfers put the initial ring of electorates that currently surround McEwen above the maximum number of projected electors, so some of their existing areas must be moved out.
+As noted, these transfers put the initial ring of electorates that currently surround McEwen above the maximum number of projected electors.
+To bring them back to appropriate levels, and often address shortages in projected enrollment in electorates further away we propose

-If Guilford and Newstead (combined projected enrolment for them and their surrounds 1687) are shifted from Bendigo to Ballarat along with the Ballan area from Hawke (3159) all three electorates become comfortably within the allowable projected range.
-The Werribee River represents a relatively strong boundary for much of the way between Ballarat and Hawke.
+If Guilford and Newstead (combined projected enrollment for them and their surrounds 1687) are shifted from Bendigo to Ballarat along with the Ballan area from Hawke (3159) all three electorates are now comfortably within the allowable projected range.
+The Werribee river represents a relatively strong boundary for much of the way between Ballarat and Hawke.